The Five Main CBT Principles

-Cognition (thoughts) creates behaviours and feeling and feelings can give rise to thoughts!
-So we can create new reactions and experiences by changing either our thoughts or our behaviours – this is why it is called ‘Cogntive’ (thinking) Behavioural (feelings and actions) Therapy.
+Cognition (thoughts) creates behaviours and feelings and feelings can give rise to thoughts!
+So we can create new reactions and experiences by changing either our thoughts or our behaviours – this is why it is called ‘Cognitive’ (thinking) Behavioural (feelings and actions) Therapy.

 CBT Principle 5: Our minds are scientific.

 Our minds are constantly creating new theories and hypotheses leading to the creation of ‘beliefs’.